4.3 Down to Earth

 This project is about involving local communities in caring for and learning about their local landscape, and to conserve and enhance heritage significant to them.

 Down to Earth supports local communities who want to take action to conserve and celebrate their heritage.
 It starts with local events like tours, walks and talks to encourage people to get involved and share what they love about their local landscape.
 People can follow and explore existing interests, discover new ones and contribute to community life and historic features.
-Some examples are:

 For more information and to get involved please contact Joe Penfold.